Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 1.)
 Would I just use a common 1/4 NPT fitting and run both compressors to it?

 1.a.)
 In regards to the pressure switches, that would be a concern only if I did this as a full-time thing, but I could just set both compressors to 90PSI and let them run when the air is low correct?
-I just need to paint parts of the car about 1 – 3 hours tops before shutting down.
+I just need to paint parts of the car for about 1 – 3 hours tops before shutting down.

 2.)
-Should I have an additional tank that receives the air from both tanks and then draws air from it.
-I would assume I could just punch a hole in the tank, thread the fitting and use a T to input air, then use a regulator to set the PSI out of the spare tank?
+Should I have an additional tank that receives the air from both tanks and then draws air from it?
+I would assume I could just punch a hole in the tank, thread the fitting and use a T to input air, then use a regulator to set the PSI out of the spare tank.

 3.)
-Would it make any sense to punch a hole in my current compressor’s tank towards the bottom, and thread it for an NPT coupling through which another compressor would connect.
+Would it make any sense to punch a hole in my current compressor’s tank towards the bottom, and thread it for an NPT coupling through which another compressor would connect?
 This would fill the tank on top of the other compressor.
-I am not sure if threading new holes in the side of tanks is safe since the metal seams are thinner compared to the fittings that are in it from the factory.
+I am not sure if threading new holes in the side of tanks are safe since the metal seams are thinner compared to the fittings that are in it from the factory.

 Thanks again for all the help.